GStreamer/gstreamer/Android+tutorial+4+A+basic+media+player.markdown

 # Conclusion

-This tutorial has shown how to embed a `playbin2` pipeline into an Android application.
+This tutorial has shown how to embed a `playbin` pipeline into an Android application.
 This, effectively, turns such application into a basic media player, capable of streaming and decoding all the formats GStreamer understands.
 More particularly, it has shown: